Learn of Christ

 9And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.
 10And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; 11Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven.

-The ascension1 is not a private rapture.
-It happens while they behold, in broad daylight, in the presence of many witnesses.
-He is not spirited away in a trance or a vision.
+The ascension is a public event: it happens while they behold, in broad daylight, in the presence of many witnesses - not a private rapture, not a trance or a vision.
 A cloud receives Him out of their sight - and the cloud, in Jewish thought, is the sign of God's presence, the place where heaven and earth meet.
-Jesus is taken up not to disappear but to be exalted, to sit at the right hand of the Father, to intercede for all who believe.
+Jesus is taken up to be exalted, to sit at the right hand of the Father, to intercede for all who believe.

 Christ Connection - Exaltation and Return